moisoto/mac-oic-install/README.md

 # Easy Installation

-On macOS Catalina when downloading the zip files from Safari they will be flagged with Quarantine attribute and fail to run unless you approve them (see [About Catalina Notarization Requirements] (#about-catalina-notarization-requirements)).
+On macOS Catalina when downloading the zip files from Safari they will be flagged with Quarantine attribute and fail to run unless you approve them (see [About Catalina Notarization Requirements](#about-catalina)).

 You can use this easy installation procedure to avoid the quarantine issue: